 Her pet chickens were a source of emotional support during the pandemic.
-Then, the hawks came.
+Then, the predators came.

 Morrill knew the dangers and took precautions.
 The coop had a predator apron.
 A Ring camera provided a view of the chickens’ roost.
 And when the birds roamed the yard, Morrill’s golden retriever, Nugget, whom she dubbed a “stout defender of chickens,” often accompanied them.

 But on a recent Saturday morning, when Morrill went to feed her flock, the birds didn’t come running.
-“That was a bad sign,” she said.
+“That was a bad sign,” she said, especially since she had heard them laying eggs earlier that morning.

 She rushed to the coop and found only Coconut huddled inside.
 Then, as she scanned the yard, she spotted the first feathery body just outside the fence.
 It was Ariana, and the hen had been decapitated.
 Nearby were the headless bodies of Carly and Diana.

 Morrill deduced the identities of the remaining victims from the “huge piles of feathers” scattered around the rest of the yard.
-Based on what was left, she knew hawks had been responsible.
-Her suspicions were confirmed when she saw several flying around her house later that day.
+Based on what was left, she said she believed hawks had been responsible, noting that she thought she saw several flying around her house later that day.

 In total, Morrill lost nine of her 13 chickens.
 Three — Caramel, Cocoa and Berry — managed to escape and were safely returned by a neighbor.